What are the alternatives for an LMS?

 - Community Feature

-myQuest’s community feature is essential for training as it allows for the training to be as traditional as possible.
+myQuest’s community feature is essential for the social learning training as it allows for the training to be as traditional as possible.
 This feature allows students and trainers to interact with each other making a community for everyone in the training, decreasing the feeling of isolation.
 Students can ask questions, share stories, upload pictures, and confide in their peers.

 - Push Notifications